darbaga/Tolk-rs/README.md

 # Tolk-rs
 Rust bindings to [Tolk](https://github.com/dkager/tolk), a screen reader abstraction library

+## Note
+This library is meant to be used in the context of providing a screen reader some text to speak.
+If you're a sighted developer and want general UI accessibility, this library isn't for you.
+Please use the more powerful native accessibility APIs provided by the OS.
+Using this library also means that tools for other disabilities (such as magnifiers, voice dictation, etc.) will not be able to understand your UI.

 ## Installation
 Download tolk.zip from [here](https://ci.appveyor.com/api/projects/dkager/tolk/artifacts/tolk.zip?branch=master) and:
 * Unzip it to wherever you want